Inhomogeneous random graphs, isolated vertices, and Poisson approximation: A general result on Poisson approximation

-Theorem \ref{thSteink} still holds in the case where the measure $\lambda$ is $\sigma$-finite but infinite, so that the Poisson point process $\eta$ with mean measure $\lambda \otimes \bm$ is almost surely infinite.
+Theorem \ref{thSteink} still holds in the case where the measure $\lambda$ is taken to be $\sigma$-finite but infinite, and $\eta_s$ is replaced by a Poisson point process $\eta$ with mean measure $\lambda \otimes \bm$.
 The proof is essentially unchanged. \\